mpvanderschelling/lekkerrangschikken/README.md

 ## Getting started

 1. Clone this repository
+2. Delete your own songs from the list (`keldertoplijst2022.csv`) to exclude them from ranking
-2. Open terminal in the root folder and run: `python run.py`
+3. Open terminal in the root folder and run: `python run.py`

 ## How to use the script